Outside Philadelphia Is Pennsylvania's City With Vintage Charm And Tasty Eats

 Head out sightseeing around Coatesville, Pennsylvania

 Get lost exploring the city's incredible architectural landmarks and cultural sites.
 Your first stop should be the Graystone Mansion, one of Coatesville's most magnificent historic homes.
-Built in a fantastic Collegiate Gothic style with dark stone and polygonal turrets, the mansion was once the residence of Abram Francis Huston, who eventually became president of the Lukens Iron and Steel Company, which was instrumental to the city's industrial development.
+Built in a Collegiate Gothic style with dark stone and polygonal turrets, the mansion was once the residence of Abram Francis Huston, who eventually became president of the Lukens Iron and Steel Company, which was instrumental to the city's industrial development.
 Take a tour of the historic abode for a peek at the elegant parlors and opulent salons within, each one brimming with Gothic tracery, exposed beam ceilings, and majestic fireplaces.

 Next, spend time exploring the nearby National Iron & Steel Heritage Museum to learn about the town's local history of steel production.
-Explore the museum at your own pace to browse the fascinating exhibits, which include artifacts like historic firetrucks, a Guppy submersible, and equipment from steel testing laboratories, or take a guided tour for an immersive journey through history.
+Explore the museum at your own pace to browse the exhibits, which include artifacts like historic firetrucks, a Guppy submersible, and equipment from steel testing laboratories, or take a guided tour for an immersive journey through history.
 Learn about Rebecca Lukens, who took control of the Lukens Steel Company from her father.
 Tour the old Lukens Executive Office Building, and snap photos with gargantuan mementos of the steel era, including a narrow-gauge locomotive and a steel trident from the original Twin Towers in New York City.

 For a breath of fresh air, just 10 minutes by car north of town is Hibernia County Park, where over 900 acres of serene woodlands and tranquil meadows await.
 Take a stroll through the hiking trails, fish along the Brandywine Creek, or find a picnic pavilion to sit and enjoy the natural landscape.
 Whatever you're in the mood for, Coatesville has excitement for everyone.

-What to eat and where to stay in Coatesville, Pennsylvania
+What to eat in Coatesville, Pennsylvania

 If you'd rather stay close to downtown, stop by the Little Chef for everything from chicken cheese steak to jambalaya.
 Locals enjoy the tasty food and fast service, and if you're staying overnight in Coatesville, excellent breakfast options are also available.
 For delicious beers and light bites, try the Animated Brewing Company, while the Alquisiras Restaurant is highly rated for Mexican favorites.